RamilZohrabli/Java-Practice/README.md

 I also filtered the list to get only the even numbers, sorted them, and collected them into a new list.
 Then, I mapped each number to a string that starts with "Number: ", collecting them into another list.
 Finally, I used `reduce` to calculate the sum of all numbers, which I printed.

+# Week13
+## Task1
+I developed a Java program to count words in a file both sequentially and concurrently.
+The sequential method reads the file line by line, counts valid words with more than three alphabetic characters, and measures the time taken.
+In contrast, the concurrent approach uses a `WordCountThread` class to split the work across multiple threads, dividing the file into chunks and allowing parallel processing.
+Each thread counts the valid words in its chunk, and then the total word count and time taken are calculated by summing the results from all threads.
+In the `Task1` class, I demonstrated both approaches, calling the sequential method first, then the concurrent method, and comparing the results.
+This illustrates how multithreading can improve performance in word-counting tasks.